KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-01.md

 **Create** guides you through the process of creating a DAO.
 You will fill in details about your DAO and simultaneously create a Universal Profile for your DAO.
 Follow the [Create a DAO](./step-02.md) guide to proceed.

 **Governance** displays the DAOs for which you have key permissions.
-From there you can vote and propose in the DAO.
+From there, you can vote and propose in the DAO.
 Follow the [Governance](./step-03.md) guide to proceed.